Mohammad Shahverdikondori

 May 2025 Our latest preprint, “Best Group Identification in Multi-Objective Bandits”, is now on arXiv.

-Mar 2025 We released two new preprints on arXiv: “Optimal Best Arm Identification with Post-Action Context” and “Graph-Dependent Regret Bounds in Multi-Armed Bandits with Interference”.
+Mar 2025 We released two new preprints on arXiv: “Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context” and “Graph-Dependent Regret Bounds in Multi-Armed Bandits with Interference”.

 Nov 2024 The preprint version of our QWO paper on speeding up causal discovery in linear Gaussian models is now available on arXiv.